 The table below specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

-For example, in a System on Chip (SoC) design the system fabric uses 16 bit addresses.
-An IP unit (Unit_A) has 4 kilobyte internal memory and is mapped into 16 kilobyte address range in system fabric address map.
+In a System-on-a-Chip (SoC) design the system fabric uses 16 bit addresses.
+An IP unit (Unit_A) has 4 kilobyte of internal memory which is mapped into a 16 kilobyte address range in the system fabric address map.

 To protect the register controls in Unit_A unprivileged software is blocked from accessing addresses between 0x0000 – 0x0FFF.

-The address decoder of Unit_A masks off the higher order address bits and decodes only lower 12bits for computing the offset into the 4 kilobyte internal memory space.
+The address decoder of Unit_A masks off the higher order address bits and decodes only the lower 12 bits for computing the offset into the 4 kilobyte internal memory space.

 Example Language: Other